Jake Marisnick Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.77 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.71).

-- Rockies pitchers combine to surrender the second-most home runs in baseball (120 total, 1.4 per game).
+- Rockies pitchers combine to give up 122 total home runs at a clip of 1.4 per game (second-most in the league).

-- Gomber gets the start for the Rockies, his 17th of the season.
-He is 5-7 with a 7.01 ERA and 53 strikeouts in 77 2/3 innings pitched.
+- Seabold (1-4) takes the mound for the Rockies in his 11th start of the season.
+He's put together a 5.98 ERA in 61 2/3 innings pitched, with 46 strikeouts.

-- In his most recent outing on Sunday against the Los Angeles Angels, the lefty tossed five innings, allowing two earned runs while surrendering five hits.
+- In his most recent time out on Wednesday, the right-hander tossed five innings against the Los Angeles Dodgers, giving up four earned runs while surrendering five hits.

-- In 16 games this season, the 29-year-old has put up a 7.01 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .304 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.